Skip to main content

 • View metrics: Uptime, CPU usage, memory usage

-• Real-time updates: Status updates automatically
+• Real-time updates: Status updates automatically every 10 seconds

 Machine Status Panel